 - Cash flow statement (Also see Accounting for Book and Bank Overdrafts and their Cash Flow Presentation)

 Note that FRS 1 provides clear guidelines on how each of the above statements should be prepared.
 It also indicates what should be included in each financial statements and how various transactions and components of the financial records should be recorded.

 Also, the FRS 1 outlines all assumptions and judgments that you should make when preparing and presenting your business’s financial statements.

 It is important to understand that none of the companies in Singapore and the entire world should deviate from the FRS 1 requirements when it comes to preparation and presentation of the business financial statements.
 Therefore, you should study the FRS 1 carefully and ensure those charged with the responsibility of preparing the financial statements in your firm comply with FRS 1.
-If you don’t understand FRS 1 well, Contact Us today.
+If you don’t understand FRS 1 well, consider engaging a bookkeeping service in Singapore today.